 Although there are some data from observational research that dietary vitamin B12 supplements may slow or prevent cataract development, no dietary supplements have been recommended for the treatment of cataracts.

-Current data do not support the use of dietary supplementation with vitamins A, C, and E as glaucoma treatments.
+Current data do not support the use of dietary supplementation with vitamins A, C, and E or cannabinoids as glaucoma treatments.

 NCCIH Clinical Digest is a service of the National Center for Complementary and Integrative Health, NIH, DHHS.
 NCCIH Clinical Digest, a monthly e-newsletter, offers evidence-based information on complementary health approaches, including scientific literature searches, summaries of NCCIH-funded research, fact sheets for patients, and more.

 The National Center for Complementary and Integrative Health is dedicated to exploring complementary health products and practices in the context of rigorous science, training complementary health researchers, and disseminating authoritative information to the public and professionals.
 For additional information, call NCCIH’s Clearinghouse toll-free at 1-888-644-6226, or visit the NCCIH Web site at nccih.nih.gov.
 NCCIH is 1 of 27 institutes and centers at the National Institutes of Health, the Federal focal point for medical research in the United States.

 Content is in the public domain and may be reprinted, except if marked as copyrighted (©).
 Please credit the National Center for Complementary and Integrative Health as the source.
 All copyrighted material is the property of its respective owners and may not be reprinted without their permission.